-El Niño vs. La Niña: What is the Difference and How Do They Impact on U.S. Weather?
+El Niño vs. La Niña: Key Differences & Impact on U.S. Weather

 El Niño and La Niña are two phases of the climate phenomenon known as the El Niño-Southern Oscillation (ENSO).
 These phases occur in the tropical Pacific Ocean and have significant impacts on global weather patterns, particularly in the United States.
 While El Niño and La Niña are opposite in nature, they both have the power to influence seasonal weather conditions, ocean temperatures, and atmospheric circulation.
 Understanding the differences between these two phenomena is crucial for predicting weather changes, especially in regions like the U.S. where they can cause dramatic shifts in rainfall, temperatures, and storm patterns.